vaadin/vaadin-grid/vaadin-components-package/README.md

 Learn more about [Vaadin Components.](https://vaadin.com/labs-components/)

-For contributions and issues, see our project [Github Repository.](https://github.com/vaadin/components/)
+For contributions and issues, see the project's [Github Repository.](https://github.com/vaadin/components/)

 ## Installation
 - Bower